datadryad/dryad-app/app/views/layouts/_our_community.html.md

 <h2>Learn more about Publisher Membership (including journals and scholarly societies)<a name="publisher"></a></h2>

-<b> We are proud of our publisher membership community that has supported Dryad </b>
+<b> We are proud of our publisher membership community that supports data availability and Dryad </b>

 - American Academy for the Advancement of Science
 - American Genetic Association
 - American Society of Naturalists
 - Association for Tropical Biology and Conservation
+- Botanical Society of America
 - British Ecological Society
 - Cambridge University Press
 - European Society for Evolutionary Biology
+- German National Library of Medicine
 - Nordic Society Oikos
 - Oxford University Press
 - Society for the Study of Evolution
 - Society of Systematic Biologists
 - The Genetics Society
+- The Royal Society
 - US Fish and Wildlife Service
 - Wiley